Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration

-\paragraph{Evaluation.} For all benchmarks, we follow the test scripts of OpenCompass\footnote{\url{https://opencompass.org.cn/}}.
+\paragraph{Evaluation.} For all benchmarks, we follow the test scripts of OpenCompass leaderboard.
 Specifically, on the multiple-choice tasks (MMLU, ARC-C, and PIQA), the option with the highest likelihood is selected to calculate the accuracy.
-On the free-form generation tasks (GSM8K, TrivialQA and NaturalQuestions), we calculate the exact match (EM) accuracy.
+On the free-form generation tasks (GSM8K, TriviaQA and NQ), we calculate the exact match (EM) accuracy.

-\paragraph{Individual models.} Based on the key principles of ensemble learning~\cite{https://doi.org/10.1002/widm.1249}, the synergy is created only in cases where individual models possess comparable performance to each other.
-Therefore, on each task type, we select three LLMs that have achieved promising results on the OpenCompass leaderboard and whose performance is as close to each other as possible.
-On the challenge reasoning task, we conduct experiments for the ensemble of two large-scale LLMs: LLaMA2-70B and Mixtral-8$\times$7B.